Section 01: AST-based Value Restriction

 infer_expr_innerto reference the new paths — call sites unchanged (resolve via re-exports); only thefnbodies inmod.rswere deleted.
 Single-path dispatch preserved. - Verify no behavioral change —

-timeout 150 cargo test -p ori_types840 passed / 0 failed;timeout 150 ./test-all.sh16382 passed / 844 failed / 160 skipped — exactly +8 passes over cache baseline (from 01.R-HYGIENE + 01.R-DRY commits post-cache), 0 new failures.
-Pure relocation is observationally a no-op. -
+timeout 150 cargo test -p ori_types840 passed / 0 failed;timeout 150 ./test-all.sh16382 passed / 844 failed / 160 skipped — exactly +8 passes over cache baseline (from 01.R.H + 01.R.D commits post-cache), 0 new failures.
+Pure relocation is observationally a no-op. /tpr-reviewclean — DEFERRED to Retrospective Close-Out- [ ]“Re-run/tpr-reviewon the combined diff”.
+Same batching rationale as §01.R.H / §01.R.D — per-subsection review would be wasted reviewer cycles when the Close-Out covers all four retrospectives in a single pass.

-Retrospective on 01.R-SIDE-LOGIC itself
+Retrospective on 01.R.S itself

-/improve-toolingretrospective (01.R-SIDE-LOGIC): no tooling gaps surfaced.
+/improve-toolingretrospective (01.R.S): no tooling gaps surfaced.
 The relocation was mechanical — three functions moved across submodule boundaries with identical signatures.
 LSP’s dead-code diagnostics flagged each transient state (function moved but not yet re-exported; function re-exported but call site still resolves locally) at exactly the right moment, confirming the name-resolution path before tests ran.
 One visibility gotcha caught byrustcdirectly:pub(super)at the submodule level is insufficient for apub(super) use submodule::fnre-export atmod.rslevel — the submodule item needspub(crate)(orpub(in crate::infer)) for the re-export’s target visibility (infer::) to be legal.
 ErrorE0364was clear and actionable; no tooling gap.- Repo hygiene: verified via

 diagnostics/repo-hygiene.sh --check(see close-out task).

-01.R-TEST-HYGIENE Retrospective: test/import/name drift (F6+F8+F13+F14)
+01.R.T Retrospective: test/import/name drift (F6+F8+F13+F14)

 Severity: Major (F6) + Minor (F8, F13, F14)